Last Updated on September 1, 2020

 What Happens if a Business Doesn’t have General Liability Insurance?

-If no one files a bodily injury, advertising injury, or property damage claim against you, nothing.
-But if someone does file one of these claims, it can be catastrophic, especially for small businesses with limited cash on hand.
+If no one files a personal injury, third party bodily injury, advertising injury, or property damage claim against you, nothing happens.
+But if a third party does file one of these claims, it can be catastrophic, especially for small businesses with limited cash on hand.

-General liability insurance protects you from paying legal and medical fees on your own.
+General liability insurance protects you from paying legal expenses and medical bills on your own.
 These costs can range anywhere from a few hundred dollars to hundreds of thousands of dollars.
 So, it’s hard to imagine handling this as a small business.

 But that’s exactly what happens if you don’t have general liability insurance.
 If you’re like most small businesses, this is something you simply can’t afford.
 So, you run the risk of losing your business if you’re found responsible for damages.